 The Inland Empire Utilities Agency (IEUA) was formed in 1950 to supply imported drinking water to the Chino Basin.
 Originally named the Chino Basin Municipal Water District, IEUA has been a leader in water supply planning and programs to protect the region’s vital water supplies for over fifty years.

-Smart water planning starts with water conservation.
+Smart water planning starts with water saving efforts.
 Every gallon of water saved within the Chino Basin translates into reduced demand for expensive imported water supplies.
 By being more efficient, our community will increase the reliability of our existing water supplies and reduce the cost of imported water purchases.
-IEUA’s goal is to save over 25,000 acre-feet of water over the next twenty years through conservation – that’s about 7% of our area’s current water use.
+IEUA’s goal is to save over 25,000 acre-feet of water over the next twenty years through water-wise practices– that’s about 7% of our area’s current water use.

-Here’s How You Can Help Conserve Water – And Save Money on Your Water Bills
+Here’s How You Can Help Use Water Wisely – And Save Money on Your Water Bills

 In addition, IEUA is undertaking a native landscaping initiative to promote the use of native and other water efficient plants as well as the installation of water efficient irrigation systems.
-Look for our special conservation programs in the schools, too, including waterwise gardens using native and California friendly plants and Water Conservation based stage productions from the National Theater for Children.
+Look for our special water-wise programs in the schools, too, including water-wise gardens using native and California friendly plants and water-wise based stage productions from the National Theater for Children.